Topdu/OpenOCR/README.md

 # OpenOCR

-OpenOCR aims to establish a unified training and evaluation benchmark for scene text detection and recognition algorithms, at the same time, serves as the official code repository for the OCR team from the [FVL](https://fvl.fudan.edu.cn), Fudan University.
+OpenOCR aims to establish a unified training and evaluation benchmark for scene text detection and recognition algorithms, at the same time, serves as the official code repository for the OCR team from the [FVL](https://fvl.fudan.edu.cn) Laboratory, Fudan University.

 We are actively developing and refining it and expect to release the first version in July 2024.